MiSTle-Dev/NanoApple2/README.md

 ## Disk format notes

-On the "Apple //e" boot screen open the OSD with F12 and choose a nibblelized disk.
-It will boot the disk automatically.
-Use dsk2nib to convert AppleII disk images to .nib images.
+Use [dsk2nib](https://github.com/slotek/dsk2nib) to convert AppleII disk images to .nib images.

 For HDD, only HDV images (raw ProDOS partition images) 32MB in size are supported.
 A Cold Reset is needed to boot from HDD.